Ogabek-Bakhodirov/PlantApp/README.md

 # PlantApp

-This App helps to choose and find out your favourite plant.
+By using this app you can find out your favourite plant and additional information about this plant.